iotblackbelt/EdgeHierarchySolution/README.md

 <p>There are some gotchas:</p>
 <ol><li>If you use the EdgeHierarchyModule to send messages to an upstream edge, the store and forward isn't active for these messages on the downstream edge.</li>
 <li>The downstream edge can still use the $upstream route to send messages directly to the IoT Hub.</li>
 <li>The messages sent through the upstream edge won't have a module associated.
 So if you want to route messages from a downstream edge you can follow this instruction: [https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway#route-messages-from-downstream-devices].
-You need to also take this into account when processing message in the cloud.</li></ol>
+You need to also take this into account when processing messages in the cloud.</li></ol>

 # Contributing